livewires/you-win/sheets/Reference.md

   * **`sprite.x`** / **`sprite.y`**

-    The co-ordinates of the center of the sprite, starting from the bottom-left corner of the World.
+    The co-ordinates of the center of the sprite, starting from the bottom-left corner of the screen.

   * **`sprite.angle = 0`**